Which European countries have opened their borders?

 Czech Republic

-From May 26 borders opened with Germany and Austria.
+Borders with Austria and Germany reopened on 5 June, 10 days earlier than expected.
 From May 27, the country opened its frontier with the Slovakia and Hungary, but with restrictions.

 Residents of EU member states able to enter to perform economic activities, to visit relatives or to study at a university.
 Everyone will have to prove themselves with a negative test for COVID-19 upon entry.